 - Enter transactions in an effective manner to ensure proper implementation.

 The Naivasha Grid

-The Green Section of the Naivasha Grid focuses on the roles and tasks of the frontline negotiator, while the Yellow and Orange Sections examine those of the negotiator’s support team and the mandator.
+The Green Section of the Naivasha Grid focuses on the roles and tasks of the frontline negotiator, while the Yellow and Red Sections examine those of the negotiator’s support team and the mandator.